spectralmatch/spectralmatch/docs/installation.md

 ## Installation as a QGIS Plugin
 ### 1. Get QGIS
 [Download](https://qgis.org/download/) and install QGIS.
-> This plugin requires python>=3.10.
+> This plugin requires Python ≥ 3.10 and ≤ 3.12.
 QGIS ships with different versions of Python, to check, in the QGIS menu, go to QGIS>About gis.
 If your version of Python is not supported, you can update your QGIS (if available) or install it containerized with conda: `conda create --name qgis_env python=3.12`, `conda activate qgis_env`, `conda install -c conda-forge qgis`, then `qgis` to start the program.

 ### 2. Install spactalmatch QGIS plugin
 - Go to Plugins → Manage and Install Plugins…